Remi-Coulom/joedb/README.md

 crash-safe updates.
 Joedb can offer all these features by storing data as a journal of transactions.
 The whole data history is stored, so it is possible to re-create any past state of the database.
-Joedb also has a network protocol, and can operate a bit like [git for structured data](https://www.remi-coulom.fr/joedb/concurrency.html).
+Joedb also has a network protocol, and can operate a bit like [git for data](https://www.remi-coulom.fr/joedb/concurrency.html).

 To give an indication of joedb's simplicity, the table below shows the size of